TaTRaTa/Oracle_plsql/README.txt

--- by default I m gonna use HR schema
+-- by default I am going to use HR schema
--- but for all new procedures, functions and packages, I m gonna use new schema BL
+-- but for all new procedures, functions and packages, I am going to use new schema BL

 -- new schema and grants